ContainerSolutions/techterrarium/README.md

 used.
 We use the Apache License 2.0.
 - **`README.md`**: The README provides an overview of the project, including an introduction, how to get started, and how to use the project.
+- **`templates/`**: Reusable code templates that demonstrate specific functionalities or best practices.
+Each template is explained in its README.

 ## FAQ